{This page has lots of graphics, please be patient for the download}

 The horses created in America were carved in an amazing variety of unique and free-flowing styles which was a reflection of the true American Spirit.

-side of the horse that faces the public.
-Usually the most
+Romance side: the side of the horse that faces the public.
+Usually the most decorative.

 Chariots (Gondolas): Also called lover's seats, these are the benches for folks who would rather not hold the reins ;-)